PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 ## <a href="#overview" name="overview">I. Overview</a>

-The ability to quantify the entire RNA complement of a cell is now easily within the reach of standard research laboratories.
-While providing an astonshing amount detail, it is often not clear how this information taken as a whole might advance understandingof the biological question at hand.
+The ability to quantify the entire RNA complement of a cell is now a routine aspect of biological research.
+While providing an astonshing amount detail, it is often not clear how to interpret this information as a whole or how it might be used to shed light upon the question at hand.
 What does it all mean?

 <strong>The overarching purpose of this workflow is to identify and visualize pathways that are enriched in one of two biological conditions</strong>.

+In doing so, we aim to infer differences at the *pathway-level* rather than at the level of gene expression.
+Abstracting in this manner integrates lower-level information and shifts the focus to higher-level concepts that have a closer association with the various functions of a cell.

 <div class="box">
-  <div class="box-title">Workflow Steps</div>
+  <div class="box-title">Box 1.
+Workflow Steps</div>
   <dl class="box-terms">

     <dt>